sbourdelin/logic-jitter/README.md

 logic-jitter
 ============

-Simple python script to visualize the jitter between two signal from the Saleae logic analyzer.
+Simple python script to visualize the jitter between two signals from the Saleae logic analyzer.

 This script is a PoC and wasn't meant to be generic.